Child Sponsorship Charities

 - A Christian organisation in Uganda where people who sponsor a child directly pay for the child's schooling.

 - A small charity supporting rural schools in South West Uganda.
-Sponsored children are very directly helped.
+Sponsored children are helped directly.

-- A Christian charity committed to helping street living and street working children and those at risk of becoming so, principally in Latin America.
+- A Christian charity committed to helping street children and those at risk of becoming so, principally in Latin America.

 - Hotcourses Foundation: